 In single-step episode LLM training, with no subsequent state transitions, the estimation problems of both mechanisms unify, with no such bias.

 Step/segment-level mixture has another hidden concern: even if single-step importance ratios are clipped, multi-step noise accumulation over long trajectories can still amplify gradient estimation variance.
 When policy changes per update are large, “behavioral discontinuities” within trajectories may induce heavier-tailed ratio distributions.
-This is why trajectory-level mixture is recommended for “large policy change per update” scenarios in the table below.
+This is also why Table 7.1 recommends trajectory-level mixture for scenarios with large policy change per update.

 Applicable Scenarios